 How does privilege affect your travels?

 “Just being able to travel is a privilege.
-Sometimes we take that for granted,” says Nellie Huang, a travel writer originally from Singapore who now lives in Amsterdam.
+Sometimes we take that for granted,” says Nellie Huang, a travel writer and blogger at WildJunket.com.
+Originally from Singapore, she now lives in Amsterdam.

 As Huang notes, our awareness of privilege can start before we even leave home.
 Do we have the money and time to travel?
 Does our nationality enable us to travel where we want, or does it limit where we can go?